Tweak your money habits for a financially healthy new year

 Pay cash is Laino’s first tip.
 “Pay cash, don’t use credit.
 Minimize your expenses.
 The best way to do this is by paying cash,” she said.

-The benefits of using a credit card are obvious.
+The benefits of using a credit card are obvious, which you can learn here.
 Cash is frowned on, it slows things down and it’s outdated.
 Stores encourage us to brandish our credit cards.

 But are there downsides to using a credit card instead of cash?
 Does it really matter how you pay for your purchases?